Scientists alarmed by verdict of Italian court

 The consequences of this verdict for science in general, and for the exchange of information between scientists and policy-makers in particular, could be drastic.
 If scientists stop actively engaging with the public to demonstrate the importance of their work, if they refuse to work in hazard-evaluation panels, or if they are afraid of offering scientific advice to the best of their ability, the prime foundations of science – sharing and openly discussing research and increasing knowledge – are no longer met.

 There are many subtleties to the L'Aquila case, so that the case itself cannot be judged by most of us.
-Thus, to rather provide a constructive input on the discussion, the by scientists of the Seismology Division of EGU.
+Thus, to rather provide a constructive input on the discussion, the current status of earthquake prediction by scientists of the Seismology Division of EGU.